A Guide to Driving Around Iceland

 These locations are most popular with adventure tourists, as they allow tourists to take in geysers, glacier lagoons, lava fields, famous mountains and even a seal colony at Ytri-Tunga beach.

-Self-Drive Tour or Guided Tour?
+Self Drive Tour or Guided Tour?

 Thanks to our wealth of local knowledge, Arctic Adventures’ itineraries include an abundance of hidden gems as well as the most popular natural attractions in Iceland.
 And the best thing is that there’s no hidden costs or surprises, as the total cost is displayed as the advertised price.

-The Advantages of Taking Guided Tours
+The Advantages of an Iceland Guided Tour

 For tourists who are nervous about driving in Iceland or simply want to hand the reins over to someone else, a guided tour is the best option.